 How do you gauge the strength of your information security plan?

 Information with any value will always be at risk.
 Even institutions with world-class security systems know that a breach is still possible, even likely.
 The best strategy?
-Make like the Boy Scouts and be prepared.
+Plan ahead.

-To gauge the strength of your information security plan, answer the following 10 questions:
+10 questions to gauge the strength of your information security plan

 1. Do we know our security requirements?